dergraf/cassandra-erl/README.md

 ## REMARKS

-This is a fork of the work done by theller.
+This is a fork of the work done by thheller.
 Since he is not maintaining the official repo anymore I try to keep this fork as uptodate as possible.
-Same holds for the dependency thrift-erl which is afaik not maintained by theller anymore.
+Same holds for the dependency thrift-erl which is afaik not maintained by thheller anymore.
 So far my contributions went into branch thrift-0.8.0.
 I plan to integrate a simple connection pool pretty soon as well as to improve testing and documentation.
 Please shoot me a note if there is a feature which is not yet covered by this client, maybe it is interesting for me as well so we can discuss the implementation part of it.

 ## EXAMPLE